-Motorcycle imagery
+Vehicle imagery

-- Motorcycle imagery must match the motorcycle description.
-Highspecification/top-of-the-range images cannot be used with lowerspecification/entry-level figures.
+Vehicle imagery must match the vehicle description.
+High-specification/top-ofthe-range images cannot be used with lower-specification/entry-level figures.
 For example: you cannot show an image of the top-of-the-range SE Model but the price and monthly repayment for the base model.
-In addition, visible optional extras (such as special paint finish) should be brought to the customer's attention in a prominent manner, along with the additional cost of each item.
-You should also include the OTR price of the motorcycle shown in the imagery (with the optional extras added included) so that you are being clear to your customers.
-For example: 'Model shown is a Black Horse Model X with optional special paint finish (£600) On-The-Road price £XX,XXX.' - Don't emphasise speed or acceleration as the main messages for motorcycles predominantly used on the public highway.
+In addition, visible optional extras should be brought to the customer's attention in a prominent manner, along with the additional cost of each item.
+You should also include the OTR price of the vehicle shown in the imagery (with the optional extras added included) so that you are being clear to your customers.
+For example: 'Model shown is a Black Horse Model X with optional winter pack (£1,250) - On-The-Road price £XX,XXX.'